yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- May 9, 2025 update 2:
+    - Added support for single frame inference in FramePack.
+This is a unique feature of this repository that generates an image after time progression according to the prompt, rather than a video.
+In other words, it allows limited natural language editing of images.
+See [FramePack documentation](./docs/framepack.md#single-frame-inference--単一フレーム推論) for details.
+    - Added `--video_sections` option to specify the length of the generated video in terms of sections instead of seconds in the inference code of FramePack.
+Also added `--output_type latent_images` (saves both latent and images).

 - May 9, 2025:
     - Added support for applying LoRA for HunyuanVideo in the inference code of FramePack.
 Both LoRA from this repository and diffusion-pipe can be applied.
 See [FramePack documentation](./docs/framepack.md#inference) for details.